stonepros/stone/SubmittingPatches-backports.rst

 Git will present a draft commit message with a "Conflicts" section.

 Unfortunately, in recent versions of git, the Conflicts section is commented out.
-Since the Conflicts section is mandatory for Ceph backports that do not apply cleanly, you will need to uncomment the entire "Conflicts" section of the commit message before committing the cherry-pick.
+Since the Conflicts section is mandatory for Stone backports that do not apply cleanly, you will need to uncomment the entire "Conflicts" section of the commit message before committing the cherry-pick.
 You can also include commentary on what the conflicts were and how you resolved